-- Mid-Range Hotels: A good selection of mid-range hotels can be found in the downtown area.
-One of the top picks is the Hotel Ramada Plaza Panama Punta Pacifica by Wyndham, located a short distance from the massive Multiplaza Pacific Mall.
+- A good selection of mid-range hotels can be found in the downtown area.
+One of the top picks is the Ramada Plaza by Wyndham Panama Punta Pacifica, located a short distance from the massive Multiplaza Pacific Mall.

-The Hilton Garden Inn is well located near the Financial District and has very comfortable rooms, the same quality as you'd find in North America, for a fraction of the cost.
-The hotel has a very small rooftop pool and a restaurant serving local and international cuisine.
+- The Hampton by Hilton is well located near the Financial District and has very comfortable rooms, the same quality as you'd find in North America, for a fraction of the cost.
+The hotel has a very small rooftop pool.

 More Related Articles on PlanetWare.com